In 1933 at the age of 49 author Earl Derr Biggers unexpectedly died and

 to his death on purpose – much like the book Moto would do without a shred

 of remorse.
-Moto’s assistant is the interesting Lotus Long who was
+Moto’s assistant is the interesting Lotus Long who was of

-Moto films and three Mr. Wong (played by Boris Karloff) films.
-In this film
+films and three Mr. Wong (played by Boris Karloff) films.
+In this film Moto

 Thank You, Mr.